raskask/aivero-challenge/README.md

 ### Task:
-Write a RabbitMQ pubsub (publisher/subscriber) program that calculates the moving maximum (running maximum) over 100 samples in (soft) realtime of an incoming stream of signed 64-bit integers.
+Write a RabbitMQ pubsub (publisher/subscriber) program that calculates the moving maximum (running maximum) over 100 samples in (soft) real time of an incoming stream of signed 64-bit integers.
 Publish your result after processing the incoming number and in addition forward the incoming number to the verifying node.

 Add documentation and further adjustments as you see fit.